melanchall/drywetmidi/Docs/articles/dev/Manual-build.md

 When you build the library in `Debug` or `ReleaseTestFull` configuration and run tests that use playback functionality, the following happens:

-  * `PlaybackTraces` folder is created in the temp folder of your machine (you can get the path to it by calling `Path.GetTempPath()` method);
+  * `PlaybackTraces` and `SysExTraces` folders are created in the temp folder of your machine (you can get the path to it by calling `Path.GetTempPath()` method);
-  * folders corresponding to separate tests will be inside;
+  * folders corresponding to separate tests will be inside each one;
-  * inside a test folder _log_ files are created that contain information about playback events (when playback started, when it stopped, what events were sent to the output device and when they were sent, etc.);
-  * inside a test folder _png_ files are created that contain timelines of playback events along with MIDI clock ticks times and delays.
+  * inside a test folder files for diagnostics will be created.